malinsvensson98/malinsvensson98/README.md

 Some facts about me:
 - 🔭 I’m currently studying webdeveloping at the Mid Sweden University in Sundsvall, Sweden.
-- 🌱 I’m currently learning the course "webdeveloping 3".
+- 🌱 I’m currently learning "webdeveloping 3" which contain some exercises in Github (thats why I'm new here).
 - 📫 How to reach me: malin_s@live.se